apache/arrow/docs/source/developers/reviewing.rst

 Labelling
 =========

-While reviewing PRs, we should try to identify whether these changes need to be marked with one or both of the following labels:
+While reviewing PRs, we should try to identify whether the corresponding issue needs to be marked with one or both of the following issue labels:

 * **Critical Fix**: The change fixes either: (a) a security vulnerability;
-  (b) a bug that caused incorrect or invalid data to be produced;
+  (b) a bug that causes incorrect or invalid data to be produced;
-  or (c) a bug that causes a crash, though only if the API contract is upheld.
+  or (c) a bug that causes a crash (while the API contract is upheld).
   This is intended to mark fixes to issues that may affect users without their knowledge.
 For this reason, fixing bugs that cause errors don't count, since those bugs are usually obvious.
 Bugs that cause crashes are considered critical